 Traditional skills experience is about learning outdoor crafts, sharing knowledge and stories.

 Below is a list of some of the skills you will learn during the traditional skills experience.
 If you are interested in learning one particular skill set, then we can focus on that.
-Equally, during the experience, we will touch on different skills to give you a greater understanding of how much there is to learn about the environment, and I will hopefully be seeing you again for my immersion in more skills.
+Equally, during the experience, we will touch on different skills to give you a greater understanding of how much there is to learn about the environment, and I will hopefully be seeing you again for further learning and immersion in more skills.

 Skills that you will be learning.